 Aside from creating an account on LinkedIn, it is also important that you pay attention to the reach of your network.
 Having a broader pool of contacts can help you gather more updates and leads to where the best jobs are.

 It is worth inviting people whom you know reasonably well instead of resorting to spam invitations.
-If you think you know others who might not be connected through LinkedIn, e-mail them and start getting instant connections.
+If you think you know others who might not be connected through LinkedIn, send them email invitations and start getting instant connections.
 The worst thing that can happen is they’ll ignore your e-mail.
 Nonetheless, there is still that thinking that if you arrived at LinkedIn via an invitation, why not others?

 Check on others who are already on LinkedIn